Next Start

 Air in the Cooling System

 If air gets into the cooling system, it can reduce the system’s ability to maintain the proper temperature and regulate your engine’s performance.
-Air in cooling system symptoms commonly include rises or frequent fluctuations in temperature.
-Air in the cooling system is considered to be one of the top causes of engine overheating.
+Symptoms of air in the cooling system commonly include rises or frequent fluctuations in temperature.
+This is considered to be one of the top causes of engine overheating.

 Thermostat Issues